-During use of an air conditioner, it is common for an air conditioning unit to expel moving air.
-Generally, this moving air dissipates into the ambient air surrounding the air conditioner and any potential energy associated with the moving air is lost.
+During the operation of an air conditioner the air conditioning unit expels moving air.
+This moving air dissipates into the ambient air surrounding the air conditioner and any potential energy associated with the moving air is lost.
 The dissipation of the moving air is a lost opportunity to recover energy and improve energy conservation efforts.
-Every time the AC unit turns on - the ACERU creates energy out of the wasted wind energy from the AC unit.

-The ACERU is scalable to any size air conditioner and can be up-sized to be adapted to industrial applications (ie: Cooling Tower fans or exhaust fans) and can be installed in any position.
+The ACERU is scalable to any size air conditioner and can be up-sized to be adapted to commercial and industrial applications (ie: Cooling tower fans or exhaust fans) and can be installed in any position.
 It requires no modifications to the AC/HVAC units and creates energy out of the air blowing out of the AC units.

-The average cost to operate a central home air conditioner in the US is approx. $1686 per year (12 hours a day/3500 watts/$0.11 per/kWh) and can be up to 70% of the home's electricity bill.
+In 2020 the US average home cost to operate a central home air conditioner was approx. $1686 per year (12 hours a day/3500 watts/$0.11 per/kWh) which can be up to 70% of the home's electricity bill.
 In warmer states homes can have up to 4 (or more) central AC units on them - this would equal a yearly cost of $6744/year or $562/month.